Separation of Variables and Superintegrability on Riemannian Coverings

-We introduce St\"ackel separable coordinates on the covering manifolds $M_k$, where $k$ is a rational parameter, of certain constant-curvature Riemannian manifolds with the structure of warped manifold.
-These covering manifolds appear implicitly in literature as connected with superintegrable systems with polynomial in the momenta first integrals of arbitrarily high degree, such as the Tremblay-Turbiner-Winternitz system.
-We study here for the first time multiseparability and superintegrability of Hamiltonian systems on these manifolds and see how these properties depend on the parameter $k$.
+\Abstract{We introduce St\"ackel separable coordinates on the covering manifolds $M_k$, where~$k$ is a rational parameter, of certain constant-curvature Riemannian manifolds with the structure of warped manifold.
+These covering manifolds appear implicitly in literature as connected with superintegrable systems with polynomial in the momenta first integrals of arbitrarily high degree, such as the Tremblay--Turbiner--Winternitz system.
+We study here for the first time multiseparability and superintegrability of natural Hamiltonian systems on these manifolds and see how these properties depend on the parameter $k$.}